Invest in Cipher Mining Inc. (CIFR) to keep your portfolio healthy - The Dwinnex

 Revenue Estimates

-Based on 1 analysts’ estimates, the company’s revenue will be $132.5M in the next fiscal year.
-The high estimate is $132.5M and the low estimate is $132.5M.
-The average revenue growth estimate for next year is up 2,780.40% from the average revenue estimate for this year.
+A total of 3 analysts have provided revenue estimates for CIFR’s current fiscal year.
+The highest revenue estimate was $140.02M, while the lowest revenue estimate was $126.5M, resulting in an average revenue estimate of $133.57M.
+In the same quarter a year ago, actual revenue was $3.04M, up 4,298.10% from the average estimate.
+Based on 2 analysts’ estimates, the company’s revenue will be $134.35M in the next fiscal year.
+The high estimate is $149.9M and the low estimate is $118.8M.
+The average revenue growth estimate for next year is up 0.60% from the average revenue estimate for this year.